Isaac0047/Parameterization-based-Neural-Network/README.md

 ## Folders
 <ins>'Dataset'</ins> folder includes the dataset used for doing the analysis.

-'Feature-Extraction-Size_Curve' folder includes the code for implementing Feature Extraction Module and testing the performance on different training sample sizes.
+<ins>'Feature-Extraction-Size_Curve'</ins> folder includes the code for implementing Feature Extraction Module and testing the performance on different training sample sizes.

-'PBNN_Implementation' folder includes the inplementation of PBNN when the curve is represented with Cubic Function or Ogden Function.
+<ins>'PBNN_Implementation'</ins> folder includes the inplementation of PBNN when the curve is represented with Cubic Function or Ogden Function.

 ## Citation